Purchase Price Allocation

 We analyse your transaction documents and business plans and conduct expert interviews on site to identify all intangible assets such as customer bases, technologies or trademark rights.

-Using recognized valuation methods, we calculate the fair values of the identified positions and derive the associated useful lives.
+Using recognized valuation methods, we asess the fair values of the identified positions and derive the associated useful lives.

 We document the entire process in an audit-proof report, which makes the derivation of goodwill and the discovery of hidden reserves completely comprehensible to your auditor.